Video Banner Digital Agriculture

 Impact of Gene Editing

-The Gene Editing Platform uses CRISPR-Cas9 to produce novel germplasm with desirable traits that meet consumer demand, addressing agricultural challenges in climate change, food security, and crop value chains.
-We support research in phytopathology, genetics, and general improvement of crops such as rice, cassava, cocoa, beans, and forage.
-Within the carbon sequestration project, the Platform’s main objective is to convert rice into a more effective atmospheric carbon sink without negatively affecting its yield through gene evaluation and the breeding of genetically edited lines that can become new varieties or parents for improvement.
+The Gene Editing Platform (GEP) uses CRISPR-Cas technology to produce innovative germplasm with desirable traits that meet user demand, from breeders to consumers, addressing the agricultural challenges of climate change, food security and crop value chains.
+We support crop improvement research in areas such as phytopathology, genetics and physiology, among others, for crops such as rice, cassava, cocoa, beans and forages.
+Within the carbon sequestration project, GEP’s main objective is to convert rice into a more efficient atmospheric carbon sink, without affecting its production, by obtaining edited lines of genes involved in carbon capture and/or storage, which can be converted into new varieties or used as progenitors for breeding.

 Our innovative approach

-We make use of CRISPR-Cas9 to make precise changes in genes of interest.
-The Cas9 enzyme, guided by a specific sequence, performs DNA cutting, resulting in insertions, deletions, or substitutions in the DNA.
-These modifications alter the gene of interest, allowing us to obtain the desired characteristics.
+We use CRISPR-Cas9 to make precise changes in genes of interest.
+The Cas9 enzyme, guided by a specific RNA sequence, cuts the DNA generating insertions, deletions or substitutions during its repair, modifying the gene of interest, allowing to obtain the desired characteristics.

 Outcomes / Outputs